1.The Rebel – Albert Camus

 Of course it is partly Zizek’s point that violence takes place in the name of capitalism.
 As he argues, too many people in the West simply turn a blind eye to the violence their governments dish out on a daily basis in ‘faraway countries’ and ‘of whom we know little’.
 As he claims, most people would far rather push a button and kill thousands than have to personally shoot somebody.
 In the West, he continues, people are in reality caught in an ‘ethical illusion’ where they are complicit in great acts of violence and where violence is committed by proxy in order to sustain dominance.

 This is surely true but just how this is ‘objective’ or ‘systemic’ violence that is anonymous is what needs questioning.
 For this violence is not an inherent part of capitalism.
-Unlike Lenin and Starlin’s ‘egg breaking’ or the Fascist’s ‘will to power’ the theory of capitalism is not based on violence in order to achieve its goals.
+Unlike Lenin and Stalin’s ‘egg breaking’ or the Fascist’s ‘will to power’, the theory of capitalism does not necessarily by definition need violence to achieve its goals.
 That it occurs in our current world is no doubt true, but then this is a perversion of capitalism rather than being a fundamental aspect of it.
 But most importantly if this kind of violence does take place it is not ‘objective’ in any sense of the word, but rather it is painfully and punitively subjective.

 Here Zizek seems to wish to conflate this ‘subjective violence’ that occurs in supposedly ‘capitalist’ systems with the ‘violence’ of economic exploitation.
 But economic exploitation it should be noted is only ‘objective violence’ in Marxist terms, not any other.
 Certainly if one is a Marxist and one believes Man to be defined by a relationship to labour then this might be true.
 But let us not forget that on these terms even the highest paid banker is being exploited, because to hire anybody and to pay them wages in order to make a prophet is an act of ‘violent’ Marxist exploitation.
 What Zizek seems to want to say, however, is that to use economic power to underpay and keep people in ignorant poverty is an act of ‘objective violence’ and that this is the same as the violence of torture and murder that the West overlooks in their ‘ethical illusion’.